Choosing the best Yoga teacher training for you, 6 tips to make the right choice!

 Table of Contents

-Choosing the best Yoga Teacher Training for you can be difficult, especially without references.
-We have got so many emails from students struggling with their Yoga teacher training research that we decided to create this guide.
+Choosing the best Yoga Teacher Training for you is a tricky task, especially without any guidance.
+We received many emails from students who were clearly struggling in their training research that we decided to create this guide.

 - Knowing what is/are your goals can help you to start your research.
 Here are some goals a YTT allows you to achieve.